 Flexi is a German company with a reputation for producing high-quality leashes.
 They produce a range of excellent retractable models, and the Giant is specifically designed for larger dog breeds.
 This means it's much better suited to dealing with strong dogs that pull - especially compared to models with thin cords.

 As I mentioned, it's a 26 feet retractable leash.
 This provides more freedom for your dog - but also increases the chances of getting tangled around bushes.
 A bonus is that the tape is neon-colored.
 This helps to increase visibility in low light conditions, which is important on night walks.

 The two biggest drawbacks of the Giant are the price and weight.
 It's an expensive model - especially if you get the extra large version.
 The Giant is also heavier than many other leashes, although this is to be expected from such a durable and strong option.

-Quick Summary: If you're looking for the best retractable leash for a big dog, then the Flexi Giant is a great choice.
+Quick Summary: If you're looking for the best retractable dog leash for a big breed, then the Flexi Giant is a great choice.
 It's highly durable - mainly due to the strong nylon ribbon - and has a long 26 feet maximum length.
 The biggest drawback is the price, but it's worth it if you need a rugged leash.

-One of the most common "extras" owners want with a retractable leash is a flashlight, so I wanted to include one on this list.
+One of the most common "extras" owners want with a retractable dog leash is a flashlight, so I wanted to include one on this list.
 My top pick is the BC Retail, which comes with an LED light and poop bag holder.
 It's not the strongest or most durable leash, but it's great for small/medium dogs and for night walks.

 Let's start with the flashlight.
 The BC Retail has an LED light for illuminating the road or path ahead, which is great for walking in the dark.
 It fixes to the top of the leash and is powered by AAA batteries.